Peter Schwab

-Peter Schwab (born 22 September 1960) is a former Umpiring Director for the AFL and former List Manager at AFL football club, Brisbane Lions.
-He is a former Australian rules footballer and coach in the VFL/AFL and has held many roles in VFL/AFL football.
+Peter Schwab (born 22 September 1960) is a former Australian rules footballer and coach who also became the Umpiring Director for the AFL.

 Playing career

 Hawthorn

 Recruited from Bennettswood Football Club, Schwab played with Hawthorn Football Club from 1980 to 1991.
 He played 171 games and scored 38 goals.
 Schwab was used mainly as a utility.
 Schwab was also part of the 1983, 1986 and 1988 flags with Hawthorn.

 1989 Grand Final suspension

 Schwab missed Hawthorn's 1989 VFL Grand Final victory after he was suspended for striking Essendon's Andrew Manning.

 Coaching career

 Richmond Football Club assistant coach (1992–1995)

 In 1992, Schwab became assistant coach at the Richmond Football Club.

 Hawthorn Football Club assistant coach (1996–1997)

 Schwab returned to Hawthorn as assistant coach under senior coach Ken Judge in 1996 and 1997.

 AFL Umpiring Department (1998–1999)

 Schwab then managed the AFL Umpiring Department for two years.